 I read a story of a doctor who “regularly outspent his $200,000 salary”—but once he got on an automatic deduction plan of 5%, he didn’t even notice the difference.
-And you don’t have to make six figures for this concept to take flight: this works for the guy or gal making $40k also.
+And your specific financial situation doesn’t need to include a six figure salary for this concept to take flight: this works for the guy or gal making $40k also.

 PROBLEM #2: You get a windfall of money and then spend it.

 Let’s say you get a tax refund of $1000.
 Or a stimulus check for $1200.
 You see the money as something “extra” that you normally don’t count on, and immediately think it’s fine to blow that amount of money somewhere.
 And sure, sometimes it’s healthy and smart to blow a bit of windfall money, but when you crave the security and safety of an emergency fund above all else, consider that cash well spent by letting it sit in your savings instead.